Samuel Ndhlovu: Other Sports

 Ndhlovu was more than a footballer but was an all-round sportsman.
 According to former FAZ General Secretary Bennet Simfukwe, Ndhlovu was Northern Rhodesian champion in long jump, high jump and pole vault, and Ndhlovu, Simfukwe and Owen Nkhama were the only black African members of the 1961 Northern Rhodesian basketball team that toured Southern Rhodesia and other British colonies.
 He was also a good boxer but decided it was rough and switched to soccer and joined Mufulira Mine Team.

 Ndhlovu was also an accomplished golfer, a single figure handicap with a consistent and athletic swing.
 He was a popular member of Mufulira Golf Club and served on the management committee for many years.
 At a time when Zambians were in the minority in the club as a consequence of financial limitations, he was notable for his support of talented young Zambian golfers.

 Death

 Ndhlovu first experienced poor health in February 2000 when he collapsed during a training session at Central Sports Stadium in Mufulira.

 In February 2001, he underwent an operation to remove a tumour from his large intestine but his battle with cancer continued until he succumbed and died at Malcolm Watson Hospital in Mufulira on 10 October 2001.

 Activities in Mufulira came to a standstill as several former and present Wanderers players were joined by other mourners in paying their last respects to the footballer called "Zoom."
 After a requiem mass at Shinde Stadium, he was put to rest at Chatulinga Cemetery next to his daughter with a burial befitting that of a hero.
 He was survived by a wife and two sons.

-Then Sports Minister Peter Chintala said the country had lost one of its greatest sporting heroes and former teammate Makwaza said ‘Ever since I knew him he was just superb.’
-Kalusha Bwalya described him as a great player and true legend who set him on his way to fame.

 In 2002, the Zambian season-opening Charity Shield was renamed the Samuel "Zoom" Ndhlovu Charity Shield in his honour.